splunk/observability-workshop/content/en/scenarios/optimize_monitoring/1-getting-started/1-access-ec2.md

 You can verify if SSH is enabled by simply executing `ssh`

-If you are shown a help text on how to use the ssh-command (like shown on the screenshot below), you are all set.
+If you are shown a help text on how to use the SSH command (like shown in the screenshot below), you are all set.

 ![Windows SSH enabled](../../images/windows-ssh-enabled-feedback.png)